Dr Leslie Ritchie

 - Before & After, dir.
 Judith W. Fisher, performed at the Vogt Theatre, Kingston, Jan.
 30–31, 2008.

 Leslie Ritchie is author of Women Writing Music in Late Eighteenth-Century England: Social Harmony in Literature and Performance, 1740–1800 (Ashgate, 2008), and editor of Duncan Campbell Scott: Addresses, Essays and Reviews (Canadian Poetry Press, 2000), which has been digitally republished.
-Ritchie has written articles for such journals as The Eighteenth Century: Theory & Interpretation, Pedagogy, and Eighteenth-Century Life, and in books including the New Dictionary of National Biography, the Encyclopedia of Literature in Canada (Toronto, 2002), and Reading Early Modern Women (Routledge, 2004).
-Ritchie is the editor of “Travel, Trade, and the Expansion of Empire,” a series of online readings, critical introductions, and study questions created for Norton Topics Online (2003).
-Most recently, she created the Norton Anthology of English Literature Instructor CD-ROM, a collection of images designed to complement readings found in the Norton Anthology of English Literature, and recently contributed to the volume Teaching with the Norton Anthology of English Literature: A Guide for Instructors.
+Ritchie has written articles for such journals as The Eighteenth Century: Theory & Interpretation, Pedagogy, and Eighteenth-Century Life, and in books including the New Dictionary of National Biography, the Encyclopedia of Literature in Canada (Toronto, 2002), and Reading Early Modern Women (Routledge, 2004), and The Wiley Encyclopedia of British Literature 1660–1789 (forthcoming).
+Ritchie created the Norton Anthology of English Literature Instructor CD-ROM (2009), a collection of images designed to complement readings found in the Norton Anthology of English Literature, and contributed to the volume Teaching with the Norton Anthology of English Literature: A Guide for Instructors (2012).
 She is an Advisory Editor for the journal Restoration and Eighteenth-Century Theatre Research.